A Brief History Of The Uffizi Gallery

 Art Pieces Of Uffizi Gallery Museum of Florence (Firenze) Italy

-Admission fee is 12,5 Euro for a regular ticket.
+Admission fee for Uffizi Gallery is 12,5 Euro for a regular ticket.
 EU citizens aged between 18 and 25 years ticket cost 6,25 Euros.
 Entrance is free for the EU citizens under the age of 18.
 Additional 4 Euros charged in advance for online reservations.

-The Museum is open from 08.15 a.m. to 6.50 p.m. from Tuesdays to Sundays.
+The Museum opening hours from 08.15 a.m. to 6.50 p.m. from Tuesdays to Sundays.
 The museum is closed on Mondays.
 Please note that ticket office closes at 06:05 p.m.

 Further Recommended Reading: